ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 tofal abstinence at a time when I was
 sole constituent member of my own
 body and that I have adhere to it through
-all that, I owe to my mother
+all that, I owe to my mother.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_jordan_ver03:data:sn84026817:00202193754:1862030601:0011/pct:50.557158,7.486444,16.111694,13.455484/!600,600/0/default.jpg"/>
 </td>